Introduction

 - Water seedlings before planting

-- Water the planting hole or bed before planting out
+- Water the planting hole or bed first

 - Plant in the evening or on a cooler day